ezrahall1/aws-static-website/README.md

 <h2>Description</h2>
 This project is about how to create a static website.
 It is a simple project to help you understand S3 buckets in more details.
-As this project falls within the free tier it does not cost you anything to follow the step by step guide as it is a great way to get started with AWS if you are new to the services.
+As this project falls within the free tier it does not cost you anything to follow the step by step guide, as it is a great way to get started with AWS if you are new to the services.
 <br />